Saif-Saleemi/Nexus---FYP/README.md

-# Final Year Project
+# Nexus - Final Year Project

-This repository has been created to store your final year project.
+This repository has been created to my final year project, Nexus.

-You may edit it as you like, but please do not remove the default topics or the project members list.
-These need to stay as currently defined in order for your supervisor to be able to find your project.
+Nexus is a turn-based fighting game where the player is given a fighter with 4 unique moves, and is pitted against a range of fighters controlled by an AI.
+Each fighter has unique behavior, The game consists of a tutorial stage and 5 levels.

+Developed in Unity